bgplab/bgplab/policy/a-locpref-route-map/index.md

 | **AS65207** ||
 | uc207 | 192.168.207.1 | 192.168.207.0/24 |

-The virtual lab topology starts three additional devices to implement the external autonomous systems.
+The virtual lab topology uses three additional devices to implement the external autonomous systems.
 If your lab environment is low on memory, or if you want to use [lab infrastructure that is not managed by _netlab_](../external/index.md), you can use the [common 4-router lab topology](../external/4-router.md) with Cumulus Linux as the external devices  (additional autonomous systems are emulated during BGP prefix origination on X1 and X2).

 ## Start the Lab

 Assuming you already [set up your lab infrastructure](../1-setup.md):

 * Change directory to `policy/a-locpref-route-map`
-* Execute **netlab up** if you have enough memory to start a 7-node lab or **netlab up topology.extra.yml** if you want to start a 4-node lab[^XC].
-You can also [deploy the lab on your own lab infrastructure](../external/index.md).
+* Execute **netlab up** if you have enough memory to start a 7-node lab or **netlab up topology.extra.yml** if you want to create a 4-node lab[^XC].
+You can also [deploy the lab on your lab infrastructure](../external/index.md).
 * Log into your devices (C1 and C2) with **netlab connect** and verify their configurations.

 [^XC]: The 4-node lab needs additional device configuration on X1 and X2.
 That configuration is only available for Arista EOS, Cumulus Linux, and FRR.

 **Note:** *netlab* will configure IP addressing, OSPF, BGP, IBGP sessions, EBGP sessions, and BGP prefix advertisements on your routers.
-If you're not using *netlab* you'll have to configure your routers manually.
+If you're not using *netlab*, you must manually configure your routers.

 ## Default Outgoing Traffic Flow

-After staring the lab, log into C2 and examine its BGP table.
+After starting the lab, log into C2 and examine its BGP table.
 You should get a printout similar to this one (generated on Arista cEOS):

 ```
 c2>show ip bgp | begin Network